Facts and Figures

 Alabama

-- 375,000 Alabama residents relied on enhanced premium tax credits in 2024†.
+• 375,000 Alabama residents rely on enhanced premium tax credits.

-- An Alabama couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $20,137†.
+• An Alabama couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $20,083.
 To keep their coverage, they could have no choice but to incur debt or forego medical care in order to reduce expenses.

-- If enhanced premium tax credits expire, Alabama is projected to lose 9,989 jobs.
+• If enhanced premium tax credits expire, Alabama is projected to lose 9,989 jobs.
 By 2026, the state’s GDP will decline by $1.1 billion, with total economic output dropping by $1.9 billion.
-These losses would lead to a $75.6 million reduction in state and local tax revenues.†
+These losses would lead to a $75.6 million reduction in state and local tax revenues.

 Alaska

-- 23,000 Alaska residents relied on enhanced premium tax credits in 2024†.
+• 23,000 Alaska residents rely on enhanced premium tax credits.

-- An Alaska couple in their early 60s earning about $103,000 per year would see their annual health insurance premium increase by an average of $43,946†.
+• An Alaska couple in their early 60s earning about $103,500 per year would see their annual health insurance premium increase by an average of $44,448.
 To keep their coverage, they could have no choice but to incur debt or forego medical care in order to reduce expenses.

-- If enhanced premium tax credits expire, Alaska is projected to lose 725 jobs.
+• If enhanced premium tax credits expire, Alaska is projected to lose 725 jobs.
 By 2026, the state’s GDP will decline by $94.9 million, with total economic output dropping by $151.9 million.
-These losses would lead to a $4.2 million reduction in state and local tax revenues.†
+These losses would lead to a $4.2 million reduction in state and local tax revenues.

 Arizona

-- 308,000 Arizona residents relied on enhanced premium tax credits in 2024†.
+• 308,000 Arizona residents rely on enhanced premium tax credits.

-- An Arizona couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $11,977†.
+• An Arizona couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $13,005.
 To keep their coverage, they could have no choice but to incur debt or forego medical care in order to reduce expenses.

-- If enhanced premium tax credits expire, Arizona is projected to lose 5,280 jobs.
+• If enhanced premium tax credits expire, Arizona is projected to lose 5,280 jobs.
 By 2026, the state’s GDP will decline by $653.1 million, with total economic output dropping by $1.1 billion.
-These losses would lead to a $41.4 million reduction in state and local tax revenues.†
+These losses would lead to a $41.4 million reduction in state and local tax revenues.

 Arkansas

-- 145,000 Arkansas residents relied on enhanced premium tax credits in 2024†.
+• 145,000 Arkansas residents rely on enhanced premium tax credits.

-- An Arkansas couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $16,283†.
+• An Arkansas couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $16,282.
 To keep their coverage, they could have no choice but to incur debt or forego medical care in order to reduce expenses.

-- If enhanced premium tax credits expire, Arkansas is projected to lose 3,303 jobs.
+• If enhanced premium tax credits expire, Arkansas is projected to lose 3,303 jobs.
 By 2026, the state’s GDP will decline by $362 million, with total economic output dropping by $625.8 million.
-These losses would lead to a $23.3 million reduction in state and local tax revenues.†
+These losses would lead to a $23.3 million reduction in state and local tax revenues.

 California

-- 1,554,000 California residents relied on enhanced premium tax credits in 2024†.
+• 1,554,000 California residents rely on enhanced premium tax credits.

-- A California couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $16,563†.
+• A California couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $17,808.
 To keep their coverage, they could have no choice but to incur debt or forego medical care in order to reduce expenses.

-- If enhanced premium tax credits expire, California is projected to lose 6,547 jobs.
+• If enhanced premium tax credits expire, California is projected to lose 6,547 jobs.
 By 2026, the state’s GDP will decline by $950.2 million, with total economic output dropping by $1.5 billion.
-These losses would lead to a $73.1 million reduction in state and local tax revenues.†
+These losses would lead to a $73.1 million reduction in state and local tax revenues.

 Colorado

-- 183,000 Colorado residents relied on enhanced premium tax credits in 2024†.
+• 183,000 Colorado residents rely on enhanced premium tax credits.

-- A Colorado couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $13,038†.
+• A Colorado couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $15,847.
 To keep their coverage, they could have no choice but to incur debt or forego medical care in order to reduce expenses.

-- If enhanced premium tax credits expire, Colorado is projected to lose 2,555 jobs.
+• If enhanced premium tax credits expire, Colorado is projected to lose 2,555 jobs.
 By 2026, the state’s GDP will decline by $322.8 million, with total economic output dropping by $522 million.
-These losses would lead to a $20.2 million reduction in state and local tax revenues.†
+These losses would lead to a $20.2 million reduction in state and local tax revenues.

 Connecticut

-- 112,000 Connecticut residents relied on enhanced premium tax credits in 2024†.
+• 112,000 Connecticut residents rely on enhanced premium tax credits.

-- A Connecticut couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $27,670†.
+• A Connecticut couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $28,100.
 To keep their coverage, they could have no choice but to incur debt or forego medical care in order to reduce expenses.

-- If enhanced premium tax credits expire, Connecticut is projected to lose 593 jobs.
+• If enhanced premium tax credits expire, Connecticut is projected to lose 593 jobs.
 By 2026, the state’s GDP will decline by $82.6 million, with total economic output dropping by $129.3 million.
-These losses would lead to a $7 million reduction in state and local tax revenues.†
+These losses would lead to a $7 million reduction in state and local tax revenues.

 Delaware

-- 40,000 Delaware residents relied on enhanced premium tax credits in 2024†.
+• 40,000 Delaware residents rely on enhanced premium tax credits.

-- A Delaware couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $20,163†.
+• A Delaware couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $20,163.
 To keep their coverage, they could have no choice but to incur debt or forego medical care in order to reduce expenses.

-- If enhanced premium tax credits expire, Delaware is projected to lose 768 jobs.
+• If enhanced premium tax credits expire, Delaware is projected to lose 768 jobs.
 By 2026, the state’s GDP will decline by $95.2 million, with total economic output dropping by $153.4 million.
-These losses would lead to a $6.1 million reduction in state and local tax revenues.†
+These losses would lead to a $6.1 million reduction in state and local tax revenues.

 District of Columbia

-- 3,000 D.C. residents relied on enhanced premium tax credits in 2024†.
+• 3,000 D.C. residents rely on enhanced premium tax credits.

-- A D.C. couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $14,833†.
+• A D.C. couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $14,680.
 To keep their coverage, they could have no choice but to incur debt or forego medical care in order to reduce expenses.

-- If enhanced premium tax credits expire, D.C. is projected to lose 51 jobs.
+• If enhanced premium tax credits expire, D.C. is projected to lose 51 jobs.
 By 2026, the state’s GDP will decline by $7.9 million, with total economic output dropping by $12 million.
-These losses would lead to a $500,000 reduction in state and local tax revenues.†
+These losses would lead to a $500,000 reduction in state and local tax revenues.

 Florida

-- 4,089,000 Florida residents relied on enhanced premium tax credits in 2024†.
+• 4,089,000 Florida residents rely on enhanced premium tax credits.

-- A Florida couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $13,539†.
+• A Florida couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $19,212.
 To keep their coverage, they could have no choice but to incur debt or forego medical care in order to reduce expenses.

-- If enhanced premium tax credits expire, Florida is projected to lose 49,232 jobs.
+• If enhanced premium tax credits expire, Florida is projected to lose 49,232 jobs.
 By 2026, the state’s GDP will decline by $5.5 billion, with total economic output dropping by $9.5 billion.
-These losses would lead to a $301.4 million reduction in state and local tax revenues.†
+These losses would lead to a $301.4 million reduction in state and local tax revenues.

 Georgia

-- 1,245,000 Georgia residents relied on enhanced premium tax credits in 2024†.
+• 1,245,000 Georgia residents rely on enhanced premium tax credits.

-- A Georgia couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $16,114†.
+• A Georgia couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $18,056.
 To keep their coverage, they could have no choice but to incur debt or forego medical care in order to reduce expenses.

-- If enhanced premium tax credits expire, Georgia is projected to lose 28,368 jobs.
+• If enhanced premium tax credits expire, Georgia is projected to lose 28,368 jobs.
 By 2026, the state’s GDP will decline by $3.3 billion, with total economic output dropping by $5.5 billion.
-These losses would lead to a $212.7 million reduction in state and local tax revenues.†
+These losses would lead to a $212.7 million reduction in state and local tax revenues.

 Hawaii

-- 18,000 Hawaii residents relied on enhanced premium tax credits in 2024†.
+• 18,000 Hawaii residents rely on enhanced premium tax credits.

-- A Hawaii couple in their early 60s earning about $95,200 per year would see their annual health insurance premium increase by an average of $16,702†.
+• A Hawaii couple in their early 60s earning about $95,200 per year would see their annual health insurance premium increase by an average of $17,044.
 To keep their coverage, they could have no choice but to incur debt or forego medical care in order to reduce expenses.

-- If enhanced premium tax credits expire, Hawaii is projected to lose 143 jobs.
+• If enhanced premium tax credits expire, Hawaii is projected to lose 143 jobs.
 By 2026, the state’s GDP will decline by $19.3 million, with total economic output dropping by $30.4 million.
-These losses would lead to a $1.7 million reduction in state and local tax revenues.†
+These losses would lead to a $1.7 million reduction in state and local tax revenues.

 Idaho

-- 90,000 Idaho residents relied on enhanced premium tax credits in 2024†.
+• 90,000 Idaho residents rely on enhanced premium tax credits.

-- An Idaho couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $15,788†.
+• An Idaho couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $14,855.
 To keep their coverage, they could have no choice but to incur debt or forego medical care in order to reduce expenses.

-- If enhanced premium tax credits expire, Idaho is projected to lose 2,461 jobs.
+• If enhanced premium tax credits expire, Idaho is projected to lose 2,461 jobs.
 By 2026, the state’s GDP will decline by $286.2 million, with total economic output dropping by $481.1 million.
-These losses would lead to a $18.5 million reduction in state and local tax revenues.†
+These losses would lead to a $18.5 million reduction in state and local tax revenues.

 Illinois

-- 356,000 Illinois residents relied on enhanced premium tax credits in 2024†.
+• 356,000 Illinois residents rely on enhanced premium tax credits.

-- An Illinois couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $17,253†.
+• An Illinois couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $17,018.
 To keep their coverage, they could have no choice but to incur debt or forego medical care in order to reduce expenses.

-- If enhanced premium tax credits expire, Illinois is projected to lose 1,869 jobs.
+• If enhanced premium tax credits expire, Illinois is projected to lose 1,869 jobs.
 By 2026, the state’s GDP will decline by $240.3 million, with total economic output dropping by $388.2 million.
-These losses would lead to a $19.4 million reduction in state and local tax revenues.†
+These losses would lead to a $19.4 million reduction in state and local tax revenues.

 Indiana

-- 263,000 Indiana residents relied on enhanced premium tax credits in 2024†.
+• 263,000 Indiana residents rely on enhanced premium tax credits.

-- An Indiana couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $12,769†.
+• An Indiana couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $12,385.
 To keep their coverage, they could have no choice but to incur debt or forego medical care in order to reduce expenses.

-- If enhanced premium tax credits expire, Indiana is projected to lose 4,607 jobs.
+• If enhanced premium tax credits expire, Indiana is projected to lose 4,607 jobs.
 By 2026, the state’s GDP will decline by $571.3 million, with total economic output dropping by $937.2 million.
-These losses would lead to a $37.7 million reduction in state and local tax revenues.†
+These losses would lead to a $37.7 million reduction in state and local tax revenues.

 Iowa

-- 100,000 Iowa residents relied on enhanced premium tax credits in 2024†.
+• 100,000 Iowa residents rely on enhanced premium tax credits.

-- An Iowa couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $14,107†.
+• An Iowa couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $13,857.
 To keep their coverage, they could have no choice but to incur debt or forego medical care in order to reduce expenses.

-- If enhanced premium tax credits expire, Iowa is projected to lose 503 jobs.
+• If enhanced premium tax credits expire, Iowa is projected to lose 503 jobs.
 By 2026, the state’s GDP will decline by $58.6 million, with total economic output dropping by $98.9 million.
-These losses would lead to a $3.7 million reduction in state and local tax revenues.†
+These losses would lead to a $3.7 million reduction in state and local tax revenues.

 Kansas

-- 160,000 Kansas residents relied on enhanced premium tax credits in 2024†.
+• 160,000 Kansas residents rely on enhanced premium tax credits.

-- A Kansas couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $18,502†.
+• A Kansas couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $18,767.
 To keep their coverage, they could have no choice but to incur debt or forego medical care in order to reduce expenses.

-- If enhanced premium tax credits expire, Kansas is projected to lose 3,535 jobs.
+• If enhanced premium tax credits expire, Kansas is projected to lose 3,535 jobs.
 By 2026, the state’s GDP will decline by $428.9 million, with total economic output dropping by $721.2 million.
-These losses would lead to a $27.9 million reduction in state and local tax revenues.†
+These losses would lead to a $27.9 million reduction in state and local tax revenues.

 Kentucky

-- 63,000 Kentucky residents relied on enhanced premium tax credits in 2024†.
+• 63,000 Kentucky residents rely on enhanced premium tax credits.

-- A Kentucky couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $15,184†.
+• A Kentucky couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $15,502.
 To keep their coverage, they could have no choice but to incur debt or forego medical care in order to reduce expenses.

-- If enhanced premium tax credits expire, Kentucky is projected to lose 4,277 jobs.
+• If enhanced premium tax credits expire, Kentucky is projected to lose 4,277 jobs.
 By 2026, the state’s GDP will decline by $497.8 million, with total economic output dropping by $839.9 million.
-These losses would lead to a $36.4 million reduction in state and local tax revenues.†
+These losses would lead to a $36.4 million reduction in state and local tax revenues.

 Louisiana

-- 203,000 Louisiana residents relied on enhanced premium tax credits in 2024†.
+• 203,000 Louisiana residents rely on enhanced premium tax credits.

-- A Louisiana couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $17,170†.
+• A Louisiana couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $19,399.
 To keep their coverage, they could have no choice but to incur debt or forego medical care in order to reduce expenses.

-- If enhanced premium tax credits expire, Louisiana is projected to lose 11,294 jobs.
+• If enhanced premium tax credits expire, Louisiana is projected to lose 11,294 jobs.
 By 2026, the state’s GDP will decline by $1.2 billion, with total economic output dropping by $2.1 billion.
-These losses would lead to a $81.2 million reduction in state and local tax revenues.†
+These losses would lead to a $81.2 million reduction in state and local tax revenues.

 Maine

-- 52,000 Maine residents relied on enhanced premium tax credits in 2024†.
+• 52,000 Maine residents rely on enhanced premium tax credits.

-- A Maine couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $18,198†.
+• A Maine couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $20,873.
 To keep their coverage, they could have no choice but to incur debt or forego medical care in order to reduce expenses.

-- If enhanced premium tax credits expire, Maine is projected to lose 290 jobs.
+• If enhanced premium tax credits expire, Maine is projected to lose 290 jobs.
 By 2026, the state’s GDP will decline by $34.6 million, with total economic output dropping by $55.9 million.
-These losses would lead to a $81.2 million reduction in state and local tax revenues.†
+These losses would lead to a $81.2 million reduction in state and local tax revenues.

 Maryland

-- 164,000 Maryland residents relied on enhanced premium tax credits in 2024†.
+• 164,000 Maryland residents rely on enhanced premium tax credits.

-- A Maryland couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $9,213†.
+• A Maryland couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $11,581.
 To keep their coverage, they could have no choice but to incur debt or forego medical care in order to reduce expenses.

-- If enhanced premium tax credits expire, Maine is projected to lose 1343 jobs.
+• If enhanced premium tax credits expire, Maine is projected to lose 1343 jobs.
 By 2026, the state’s GDP will decline by $163.3 million, with total economic output dropping by $262.9 million.
-These losses would lead to a $13.1 million reduction in state and local tax revenues.†
+These losses would lead to a $13.1 million reduction in state and local tax revenues.

 Massachusetts

-- 250,000 Massachusetts residents relied on enhanced premium tax credits in 2024†.
+• 250,000 Massachusetts residents rely on enhanced premium tax credits.

-- A Massachusetts couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $14,951†.
+• A Massachusetts couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $14,585.
 To keep their coverage, they could have no choice but to incur debt or forego medical care in order to reduce expenses.

 Michigan

-- 374,000 Michigan residents relied on enhanced premium tax credits in 2024†.
+• 374,000 Michigan residents rely on enhanced premium tax credits.

-- A Michigan couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $12,460†.
+• A Michigan couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $12,959.
 To keep their coverage, they could have no choice but to incur debt or forego medical care in order to reduce expenses.

-- If enhanced premium tax credits expire, Michigan is projected to lose 989 jobs.
+• If enhanced premium tax credits expire, Michigan is projected to lose 989 jobs.
 By 2026, the state’s GDP will decline by $114.4 million, with total economic output dropping by $192.9 million.
-These losses would lead to a $7.2 million reduction in state and local tax revenues.†
+These losses would lead to a $7.2 million reduction in state and local tax revenues.

 Minnesota

-- 78,000 Minnesota residents relied on enhanced premium tax credits in 2024†.
+• 78,000 Minnesota residents rely on enhanced premium tax credits.

-- A Minnesota couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $11,123†.
+• A Minnesota couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $11,048.
 To keep their coverage, they could have no choice but to incur debt or forego medical care in order to reduce expenses.

-- If enhanced premium tax credits expire, Minnesota is projected to lose 1,756 jobs.
+• If enhanced premium tax credits expire, Minnesota is projected to lose 1,756 jobs.
 By 2026, the state’s GDP will decline by $230 million, with total economic output dropping by $369.7 million.
-These losses would lead to a $17.6 million reduction in state and local tax revenues.†
+These losses would lead to a $17.6 million reduction in state and local tax revenues.

 Mississippi

-- 281,000 Mississippi residents relied on enhanced premium tax credits in 2024†.
+• 281,000 Mississippi residents rely on enhanced premium tax credits.

-- A Mississippi couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $17,562†.
+• A Mississippi couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $17,691.
 To keep their coverage, they could have no choice but to incur debt or forego medical care in order to reduce expenses.

-- If enhanced premium tax credits expire, Mississippi is projected to lose 8,470 jobs.
+• If enhanced premium tax credits expire, Mississippi is projected to lose 8,470 jobs.
 By 2026, the state’s GDP will decline by $882.3 million, with total economic output dropping by $1.6 billion.
-These losses would lead to a $60.3 million reduction in state and local tax revenues.†
+These losses would lead to a $60.3 million reduction in state and local tax revenues.

 Missouri

-- 338,000 Missouri residents relied on enhanced premium tax credits in 2024†.
+• 338,000 Missouri residents rely on enhanced premium tax credits.

-- A Missouri couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $17,592†.
+• A Missouri couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $17,826.
 To keep their coverage, they could have no choice but to incur debt or forego medical care in order to reduce expenses.

-- If enhanced premium tax credits expire, Missouri is projected to lose 3,647 jobs.
+• If enhanced premium tax credits expire, Missouri is projected to lose 3,647 jobs.
 By 2026, the state’s GDP will decline by $447.9 million, with total economic output dropping by $735.7 million.
-These losses would lead to a $28.5 million reduction in state and local tax revenues.†
+These losses would lead to a $28.5 million reduction in state and local tax revenues.

 Montana

-- 61,000 Montana residents relied on enhanced premium tax credits in 2024†.
+• 61,000 Montana residents rely on enhanced premium tax credits.

-- A Montana couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $20,009†.
+• A Montana couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $20,758.
 To keep their coverage, they could have no choice but to incur debt or forego medical care in order to reduce expenses.

-- If enhanced premium tax credits expire, Montana is projected to lose 158 jobs.
+• If enhanced premium tax credits expire, Montana is projected to lose 158 jobs.
 By 2026, the state’s GDP will decline by $19.4 million, with total economic output dropping by $30.1 million.
-These losses would lead to a $1.5 million reduction in state and local tax revenues.†
+These losses would lead to a $1.5 million reduction in state and local tax revenues.

 Nebraska

-- 112,000 Nebraska residents relied on enhanced premium tax credits in 2024†.
+• 112,000 Nebraska residents rely on enhanced premium tax credits.

-- A Nebraska couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $23,050†.
+• A Nebraska couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $23,066.
 To keep their coverage, they could have no choice but to incur debt or forego medical care in order to reduce expenses.

-- If enhanced premium tax credits expire, Nebraska is projected to lose 629 jobs.
+• If enhanced premium tax credits expire, Nebraska is projected to lose 629 jobs.
 By 2026, the state’s GDP will decline by $77.6 million, with total economic output dropping by $127.4 million.
-These losses would lead to a $4.7 million reduction in state and local tax revenues.†
+These losses would lead to a $4.7 million reduction in state and local tax revenues.

 Nevada

-- 85,000 Nevada residents relied on enhanced premium tax credits in 2024†.
+• 85,000 Nevada residents rely on enhanced premium tax credits.

-- A Nevada couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $13,929†.
+• A Nevada couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $14,257.
 To keep their coverage, they could have no choice but to incur debt or forego medical care in order to reduce expenses.

-- If enhanced premium tax credits expire, Nevada is projected to lose 667 jobs.
+• If enhanced premium tax credits expire, Nevada is projected to lose 667 jobs.
 By 2026, the state’s GDP will decline by $81.8 million, with total economic output dropping by $134.9 million.
-These losses would lead to a $4.9 million reduction in state and local tax revenues.†
+These losses would lead to a $4.9 million reduction in state and local tax revenues.

 New Hampshire

-- 47,000 New Hampshire residents relied on enhanced premium tax credits in 2024†.
+• 47,000 New Hampshire residents rely on enhanced premium tax credits.

-- A New Hampshire couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $9,073†.
+• A New Hampshire couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $9,497.
 To keep their coverage, they could have no choice but to incur debt or forego medical care in order to reduce expenses.

-- If enhanced premium tax credits expire, New Hampshire is projected to lose 409 jobs.
+• If enhanced premium tax credits expire, New Hampshire is projected to lose 409 jobs.
 By 2026, the state’s GDP will decline by $54.7 million, with total economic output dropping by $87.7 million.
-These losses would lead to a $3.2 million reduction in state and local tax revenues.†
+These losses would lead to a $3.2 million reduction in state and local tax revenues.

 New Jersey

-- 352,000 New Jersey residents relied on enhanced premium tax credits in 2024†.
+• 352,000 New Jersey residents rely on enhanced premium tax credits.

-- A New Jersey couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $13,777†.
+• A New Jersey couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $14,861.
 To keep their coverage, they could have no choice but to incur debt or forego medical care in order to reduce expenses.

-- If enhanced premium tax credits expire, New Jersey is projected to lose 4,059 jobs.
+• If enhanced premium tax credits expire, New Jersey is projected to lose 4,059 jobs.
 By 2026, the state’s GDP will decline by $561.2 million, with total economic output dropping by $879.1 million.
-These losses would lead to a $45.5 million reduction in state and local tax revenues.†
+These losses would lead to a $45.5 million reduction in state and local tax revenues.

 New Mexico

-- 46,000 New Mexico residents relied on enhanced premium tax credits in 2024†.
+• 46,000 New Mexico residents rely on enhanced premium tax credits.

-- A New Mexico couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $18,809†.
+• A New Mexico couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $18,809.
 To keep their coverage, they could have no choice but to incur debt or forego medical care in order to reduce expenses.

 New York

-- 206,000 New York residents relied on enhanced premium tax credits in 2024†.
+• 206,000 New York residents rely on enhanced premium tax credits.

-- A New York couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $17,173†.
+• A New York couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $11,962.
 To keep their coverage, they could have no choice but to incur debt or forego medical care in order to reduce expenses.

-- If enhanced premium tax credits expire, New York is projected to lose 4,415 jobs.
+• If enhanced premium tax credits expire, New York is projected to lose 4,415 jobs.
 By 2026, the state’s GDP will decline by $643.3 million, with total economic output dropping by $989.6 million.
-These losses would lead to a $57.6 million reduction in state and local tax revenues.†
+These losses would lead to a $57.6 million reduction in state and local tax revenues.

 North Carolina

-- 979,000 North Carolina residents relied on enhanced premium tax credits in 2024†.
+• 979,000 North Carolina residents rely on enhanced premium tax credits.

-- A North Carolina couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $19,296†.
+• A North Carolina couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $18,304.
 To keep their coverage, they could have no choice but to incur debt or forego medical care in order to reduce expenses.

-- If enhanced premium tax credits expire, North Carolina is projected to lose 5,254 jobs.
+• If enhanced premium tax credits expire, North Carolina is projected to lose 5,254 jobs.
 By 2026, the state’s GDP will decline by $620.8 million, with total economic output dropping by $1 billion.
-These losses would lead to a $42.6 million reduction in state and local tax revenues.†
+These losses would lead to a $42.6 million reduction in state and local tax revenues.

 North Dakota

-- 35,000 North Dakota residents relied on enhanced premium tax credits in 2024†.
+• 35,000 North Dakota residents rely on enhanced premium tax credits.

-- A North Dakota couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $14,912†.
+• A North Dakota couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $17,403.
 To keep their coverage, they could have no choice but to incur debt or forego medical care in order to reduce expenses.

 Ohio

-- 427,000 Ohio residents relied on enhanced premium tax credits in 2024†.
+• 427,000 Ohio residents rely on enhanced premium tax credits.

-- An Ohio couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $12,759†.
+• An Ohio couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $15,331.
 To keep their coverage, they could have no choice but to incur debt or forego medical care in order to reduce expenses.

-- If enhanced premium tax credits expire, Ohio is projected to lose 7,758 jobs.
+• If enhanced premium tax credits expire, Ohio is projected to lose 7,758 jobs.
 By 2026, the state’s GDP will decline by $932 million, with total economic output dropping by $1.5 billion.
-These losses would lead to a $62.3 million reduction in state and local tax revenues.†
+These losses would lead to a $62.3 million reduction in state and local tax revenues.

 Oklahoma

-- 267,000 Oklahoma residents relied on enhanced premium tax credits in 2024†.
+• 267,000 Oklahoma residents rely on enhanced premium tax credits.

-- An Oklahoma couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $16,138†.
+• An Oklahoma couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $16,885.
 To keep their coverage, they could have no choice but to incur debt or forego medical care in order to reduce expenses.

-- If enhanced premium tax credits expire, Oklahoma is projected to lose 3,700 jobs.
+• If enhanced premium tax credits expire, Oklahoma is projected to lose 3,700 jobs.
 By 2026, the state’s GDP will decline by $424.6 million, with total economic output dropping by $721.7 million.
-These losses would lead to a $26.6 million reduction in state and local tax revenues.†
+These losses would lead to a $26.6 million reduction in state and local tax revenues.

 Oregon

-- 118,000 Oregon residents relied on enhanced premium tax credits in 2024†.
+• 118,000 Oregon residents rely on enhanced premium tax credits.

-- An Oregon couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $16,849†.
+• An Oregon couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $18,265.
 To keep their coverage, they could have no choice but to incur debt or forego medical care in order to reduce expenses.

-- If enhanced premium tax credits expire, Oregon is projected to lose 2,058 jobs.
+• If enhanced premium tax credits expire, Oregon is projected to lose 2,058 jobs.
 By 2026, the state’s GDP will decline by $260.7 million, with total economic output dropping by $417.6 million.
-These losses would lead to a $20.9 million reduction in state and local tax revenues.†
+These losses would lead to a $20.9 million reduction in state and local tax revenues.

 Pennsylvania

-- 378,000 Pennsylvania residents relied on enhanced premium tax credits in 2024†.
+• 378,000 Pennsylvania residents rely on enhanced premium tax credits.

-- A Pennsylvania couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $12,040†.
+• A Pennsylvania couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $15,148.
 To keep their coverage, they could have no choice but to incur debt or forego medical care in order to reduce expenses.

-- If enhanced premium tax credits expire, Pennsylvania is projected to lose 2,161 jobs.
+• If enhanced premium tax credits expire, Pennsylvania is projected to lose 2,161 jobs.
 By 2026, the state’s GDP will decline by $276.6 million, with total economic output dropping by $447.9 million.
-These losses would lead to a $18.7 million reduction in state and local tax revenues.†
+These losses would lead to a $18.7 million reduction in state and local tax revenues.

 Rhode Island

-- 31,000 Rhode Island residents relied on enhanced premium tax credits in 2024†.
+• 31,000 Rhode Island residents rely on enhanced premium tax credits.

-- A Rhode Island couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $16,085†.
+• A Rhode Island couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $14,609.
 To keep their coverage, they could have no choice but to incur debt or forego medical care in order to reduce expenses.

 South Carolina

-- 546,000 South Carolina residents relied on enhanced premium tax credits in 2024†.
+• 546,000 South Carolina residents rely on enhanced premium tax credits.

-- A South Carolina couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $16,774†.
+• A South Carolina couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $17,121.
 To keep their coverage, they could have no choice but to incur debt or forego medical care in order to reduce expenses.

-- If enhanced premium tax credits expire, South Carolina is projected to lose 10,878 jobs.
+• If enhanced premium tax credits expire, South Carolina is projected to lose 10,878 jobs.
 By 2026, the state’s GDP will decline by $1.2 billion, with total economic output dropping by $2.1 billion.
-These losses would lead to a $91.8 million reduction in state and local tax revenues.†
+These losses would lead to a $91.8 million reduction in state and local tax revenues.

 South Dakota

-- 53,000 South Dakota residents relied on enhanced premium tax credits in 2024†.
+• 53,000 South Dakota residents rely on enhanced premium tax credits.

-- A South Dakota couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $19,994†.
+• A South Dakota couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $21,931.
 To keep their coverage, they could have no choice but to incur debt or forego medical care in order to reduce expenses.

-- If enhanced premium tax credits expire, South Dakota is projected to lose 650 jobs.
+• If enhanced premium tax credits expire, South Dakota is projected to lose 650 jobs.
 By 2026, the state’s GDP will decline by $80.3 million, with total economic output dropping by $132.5 million.
-These losses would lead to a $3.6 million reduction in state and local tax revenues.†
+These losses would lead to a $3.6 million reduction in state and local tax revenues.

 Tennessee

-- 528,000 Tennessee residents relied on enhanced premium tax credits in 2024†.
+• 528,000 Tennessee residents rely on enhanced premium tax credits.

-- A Tennessee couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $18,086†.
+• A Tennessee couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $19,310.
 To keep their coverage, they could have no choice but to incur debt or forego medical care in order to reduce expenses.

-- If enhanced premium tax credits expire, Tennessee is projected to lose 13,269 jobs.
+• If enhanced premium tax credits expire, Tennessee is projected to lose 13,269 jobs.
 By 2026, the state’s GDP will decline by $1.8 billion, with total economic output dropping by $2.8 billion.
-These losses would lead to a $105.3 million reduction in state and local tax revenues.†
+These losses would lead to a $105.3 million reduction in state and local tax revenues.

 Texas

-- 3,352,000 Texas residents relied on enhanced premium tax credits in 2024†.
+• 3,352,000 Texas residents rely on enhanced premium tax credits.

-- A Texas couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $14,922†.
+• A Texas couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $17,663.
 To keep their coverage, they could have no choice but to incur debt or forego medical care in order to reduce expenses.

-- If enhanced premium tax credits expire, Texas is projected to lose 69,311 jobs.
+• If enhanced premium tax credits expire, Texas is projected to lose 69,311 jobs.
 By 2026, the state’s GDP will decline by $8.4 billion, with total economic output dropping by $14.1 billion.
-These losses would lead to a $409.6 million reduction in state and local tax revenues.†
+These losses would lead to a $409.6 million reduction in state and local tax revenues.

 Utah

-- 350,000 Utah residents relied on enhanced premium tax credits in 2024†.
+• 350,000 Utah residents rely on enhanced premium tax credits.

-- A Utah couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $17,038†.
+• A Utah couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $19,280.
 To keep their coverage, they could have no choice but to incur debt or forego medical care in order to reduce expenses.

-- If enhanced premium tax credits expire, Utah is projected to lose 2,977 jobs.
+• If enhanced premium tax credits expire, Utah is projected to lose 2,977 jobs.
 By 2026, the state’s GDP will decline by $335.9 million, with total economic output dropping by $571.5 million.
-These losses would lead to a $22.1 million reduction in state and local tax revenues.†
+These losses would lead to a $22.1 million reduction in state and local tax revenues.

 Vermont

-- 27,000 Vermont residents relied on enhanced premium tax credits in 2024†.
+• 27,000 Vermont residents rely on enhanced premium tax credits.

-- A Vermont couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $25,705†.
+• A Vermont couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $23,565.
 To keep their coverage, they could have no choice but to incur debt or forego medical care in order to reduce expenses.

-- If enhanced premium tax credits expire, Vermont is projected to lose 366 jobs.
+• If enhanced premium tax credits expire, Vermont is projected to lose 366 jobs.
 By 2026, the state’s GDP will decline by $44.4 million, with total economic output dropping by $73.1 million.
-These losses would lead to a $3.5 million reduction in state and local tax revenues.†
+These losses would lead to a $3.5 million reduction in state and local tax revenues.

 Virginia

-- 350,000 Virginia residents relied on enhanced premium tax credits in 2024†.
+• 350,000 Virginia residents rely on enhanced premium tax credits.

-- A Virginia couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $11,435†.
+• A Virginia couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $11,968.
 To keep their coverage, they could have no choice but to incur debt or forego medical care in order to reduce expenses.

-- If enhanced premium tax credits expire, Virginia is projected to lose 2,004 jobs.
+• If enhanced premium tax credits expire, Virginia is projected to lose 2,004 jobs.
 By 2026, the state’s GDP will decline by $253.7 million, with total economic output dropping by $413 million.
-These losses would lead to a $18 million reduction in state and local tax revenues.†
+These losses would lead to a $18 million reduction in state and local tax revenues.

 Washington

-- 195,000 Washington residents relied on enhanced premium tax credits in 2024†.
+• 195,000 Washington residents rely on enhanced premium tax credits.

-- A Washington couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $15,072†.
+• A Washington couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $14,615.
 To keep their coverage, they could have no choice but to incur debt or forego medical care in order to reduce expenses.

-- If enhanced premium tax credits expire, Washington is projected to lose 840 jobs.
+• If enhanced premium tax credits expire, Washington is projected to lose 840 jobs.
 By 2026, the state’s GDP will decline by $126.2 million, with total economic output dropping by $195.7 million.
-These losses would lead to a $7.6 million reduction in state and local tax revenues.†
+These losses would lead to a $7.6 million reduction in state and local tax revenues.

 West Virginia

-- 49,000 West Virginia residents relied on enhanced premium tax credits in 2024†.
+• 49,000 West Virginia residents rely on enhanced premium tax credits.

-- A West Virginia couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $32,210†.
+• A West Virginia couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $39,876.
 To keep their coverage, they could have no choice but to incur debt or forego medical care in order to reduce expenses.

-- If enhanced premium tax credits expire, West Virginia is projected to lose 2,546 jobs.
+• If enhanced premium tax credits expire, West Virginia is projected to lose 2,546 jobs.
 By 2026, the state’s GDP will decline by $297.1 million, with total economic output dropping by $496.5 million.
-These losses would lead to a $20.8 million reduction in state and local tax revenues.†
+These losses would lead to a $20.8 million reduction in state and local tax revenues.

 Wisconsin

-- 235,000 Wisconsin residents relied on enhanced premium tax credits in 2024†.
+• 235,000 Wisconsin residents rely on enhanced premium tax credits.

-- A Wisconsin couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $15,465†.
+• A Wisconsin couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $17,555.
 To keep their coverage, they could have no choice but to incur debt or forego medical care in order to reduce expenses.

-- If enhanced premium tax credits expire, Wisconsin is projected to lose 143 jobs.
+• If enhanced premium tax credits expire, Wisconsin is projected to lose 143 jobs.
 By 2026, the state’s GDP will decline by $22.7 million, with total economic output dropping by $26.8 million.
-These losses would lead to a $1.9 million reduction in state and local tax revenues.†
+These losses would lead to a $1.9 million reduction in state and local tax revenues.

 Wyoming

-- 41,000 Wyoming residents relied on enhanced premium tax credits in 2024†.
+• 41,000 Wyoming residents rely on enhanced premium tax credits.

-- A Wyoming couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $38,504†.
+• A Wyoming couple in their early 60s earning about $82,800 per year would see their annual health insurance premium increase by an average of $37,193.
 To keep their coverage, they could have no choice but to incur debt or forego medical care in order to reduce expenses.

-- If enhanced premium tax credits expire, Wyoming is projected to lose 1,079 jobs.
+• If enhanced premium tax credits expire, Wyoming is projected to lose 1,079 jobs.
 By 2026, the state’s GDP will decline by $119.8 million, with total economic output dropping by $207.8 million.
-These losses would lead to a $6.6 million reduction in state and local tax revenues.†
+These losses would lead to a $6.6 million reduction in state and local tax revenues.